9.10.1-U1 still sets kern.vty to "sc" in scenarios where "vt" is needed

 The fix is indeed in and working, however I think the updater is using the previous version of GRUB files when it makes the new boot-environment.
 Over to Sean for his thoughts.
 Not sure if its possible to re-gen the grub-config again post-update or not.

-#6 Updated by Sean Fagan about 4 years ago
+#6 Updated by Sean Fagan over 4 years ago

 - Status changed from Unscreened to 15